yitzu1022/robotic_system/README.md

 ### Purpose

 `object_query` is the semantic-memory package of the workspace.
-It loads offline semantic-map assets, organizes them into a searchable in-memory database, serves object-location queries through ROS2, and publishes visualization outputs that make those semantic results visible in RViz.
+It loads offline semantic-map assets, organizes them into a searchable in-memory database, serves object-location queries through ROS 2, and publishes visualization outputs that make those semantic results visible in RViz.

 ### Main Files